Chia seed, kale, and goji berries – take note…

 There is a new kid on the block and it’s here to stay!

 This under the radar super-food has a list of benefits that are taking the nutrition world by storm.

 Hemp seed is currently in huge demand, and there are many reasons why – Including the long list of nutritional benefits for humans that we’ll be covering today…

 …But before we get started, for those who don’t know – hemp seed can’t get you high!

-- Fibre plays an important role in your body due to the fact that gut bacteria requires it to function.
-Gut bacteria consumes fibre while processing food, so not enough fibre can result in digestion issues.
+Fibre plays an important role in your body since gut bacteria requires it to function.
+Gut bacteria consume fibre while processing food, so not enough fibre can result in indigestion issues.
 That’s where hemp seed comes in… Hemp seed is very high in fibre.
 Most of the fibre is in the outer shell of the hemp seed so try and purchase on hulled hemp seeds if possible.
 However, even without the shell, hemp seeds contain approx. 1.2g of fibre per tablespoon.
 From this, we can assume that hemp seed in your diet could be important in maintaining a healthy gut.

 Which simply means that you are expending more calories than you take in.
 So while hemp seeds aren’t a silver bullet for weight loss, they make a great alternative for fatter and richer proteins.